davidprush/davidprush.github.io/index.md

 <img src="/assets/images/thumbnail.png" width="100" height="100"/>

-## A qualified IT consultancy providing business-enhancing IT solutions for small and growth-minded businesses:
+## A qualified IT consultancy providing business-enhancing solutions for small and growth-minded businesses:
 <ul>
     <li>
         Full-scale IT strategy